nathanlctnstn/dnsimple-virtual-hosts/README.md

 ## dnsimple-virtual-hosts
+Just a warning...
+I've been using these scripts as an excuse to teach myself Python so I'm sure they're not pretty!

 DNSimple/Apache virtual host management scripts.
 Using these scripts virtual hosts can be automatically allocated and deallocated on the local file system and on DNS simple leveraging the API.

 Allocation includes: